R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Before we can set up communication with a client, we must therefore get remote attestation working.

 Using remote attestation is easy!
 Just obtain an `EnclaveInstanceInfo` and serialize/deserialize it using the provided methods.
-Add these lines to the end of the `main` function:
+Add these lines to the end of the `main` function of your `Host` class:

 ```java
 final EnclaveInstanceInfo attestation = enclave.getEnclaveInstanceInfo();